Hawaii-Bioinformatics/ViralEmbed/large_context/scripts/README.md

   - The embeddings: 1, len(genome) +2 , 1280
     - The attention matrices for each layer. torch.Size([1, 20, 4515, 4515])
       - Each layer is torch.Size([1, 20, len(genome), len(genome)])
   - The pairwise scores as a dict.
-Key is pair value is attention score non-normalized.
+Key is pair and value is attention score non-normalized.

     embeds = get_embeddings(batch_tokens, [0], torch.tensor(protein_sizes), torch.tensor([13,14]), pairwise_scores=False)